Master of Arts in Fine Arts (M.A.) (Part-time)

 2. fulfill the “English Language Proficiency Requirement” prescribed by the Graduate School before they are admitted.
 Please visit https://www.gs.cuhk.edu.hk/page/EntryRequirements for details;

 3. have relevant art experience is preferable; and

 Applicants may submit their applications online at the Graduate School website.
 All required supporting documents should be submitted in Hardcopy to the office of Division of Fine Arts before the application deadline.

 2. A written statement (no less than 1,000 words) explaining the purpose of their application and the focus of their academic interests:

 3. A portfolio of 15 images of original works of art (digital format / photographs)

 4. Copies of Degree Certificates;

-7. Official Transcripts from the University attended * ;
+7. Official Transcripts from the University attended by applicants*

-# Confidential Recommendations must be sent by the referees directly to the respective Graduate Division.
+* Official Transcripts and Confidential Recommendation must reach the Office of the Division of Fine Arts directly from the University and referees.
 The referees may submit the Confidential Recommendations via internet.

 Fees and Funding